 - University departments are responsible for providing reasonable accommodations for guests attending their events.
 The Office of Institutional Access and Equity (IAE) is available to provide guidance and assistance to departments as needed.

 - The University has a contract with Deaf Action Center in order to facilitate departments putting ASL interpreting or CART services in place for events.
 If a department wishes to secure services, request an invoice from DAC.
 Then the department's financial services rep should determine the org and payment directly to DAC.
 Contact DASS or Purchasing for any questions.

 - SMU has introduced the Web Accessibility Initiative to make the SMU website accessible to all.
 A university-wide Web Accessibility Policy is now in place "to ensure compliance with applicable laws and regulations and enhance the University's mission."
 Dedman College has added web accessibility resources to its Faculty Resource page.
-To make requests for website changes based on accessibility, email web-accessibility@SMU.edu.
+To report website barriers based on accessibility, email web-accessibility@SMU.edu.
 The initiative is in progress and we look forward to bringing you more information and resources as they come available.

 The President’s Commission on the Needs of Persons with Disabilities (PCNPD)